 Not only does Potomac River Running put on running clinics for area high school cross country teams, but they help community organizations and local running groups, too.
 A few years ago, they held a biomechanics of running clinic for our MRTT chapter, part of their continuing outreach to the community.

 Local runners, if you haven’t visited a Potomac River Running Store, stop by your nearest location and check them out.
 Their customer service is fantastic and if they don’t have what you need, they’ll call around to their other locations to see if they can find it.
-It’s that kind of customer service that puts their stores a pleasure to visit.
+It’s that kind of customer service that makes their stores a pleasure to visit.

 Thank you, Ray, for taking the time to answer my questions so thoroughly.
 As you read through Ray’s answers, I’m sure you’ll get a sense that’s he’s a really nice guy.
 Let me assure you, he’s every bit as wonderful in person as he appears in the interview.